 Important Tip!
-Please remember that for security purposes, your Property Manager will secure your property when they are leaving after your rental property inspection, which means they will lock all doors, even those you have left unlock.
-It's important to ensure that you have keys for all locks/doors with you, if you won't be home for your inspection.
+Please remember that for security purposes, your Property Manager will secure your property when they are leaving after your rental property inspection, which means they will lock all doors, even those you have left unlocked.
+It's important to ensure that you have keys for all locks/doors with you if you won't be home for your inspection.

 About the author

 With nearly a decade of experience in real estate, Daniela Nelson is part of the superhero Property Management Department at Empire Estate Agents in Victoria Park.
 As a senior property manager, Daniela works closely with landlords, tenants and clients on a daily basis.
 Her friendly professionalism combined with her excellent time management and organisational skills means that she is able to give clients a level of service second to none.